ksens/shim/README.md

 * `user` The user that the shim service runs under.
 Shim can run as a non-root user, but then SSL authenticated port logins are limited to the user that shim is running under.
+* `tmp` Temporary I/O directory used on the server.

 Restart shim to effect option changes with `/etc/init.d/shimsvc restart`.

+### Note on the SSL Key Certificate Configuration

 Shim uses a cryptographic key certificate for SSL encrypted web connections.
 When you instal shim from a binary package, a new certificate key is